 1. Type D power-generating modules shall fulfil the requirements laid down in Articles 13, 14 and 15, except for Article 13(2)(b), (6) and (7), Article 14(5)(d)(iii) and Article 15(3).

-2. With regard to voltage stability and without prejudice to Article 14(2), the relevant system operator in coordination with the relevant TSO shall have the right to specify voltages at the connection point at which type D power-generating module is capable of automatic disconnection.
+2. With regard to voltage stability and without prejudice to Article 14(2), the relevant system operator in coordination with the relevant TSO shall define voltages at the connection point at which type D power-generating module is capable of automatic disconnection.
 The terms and settings for automatic disconnection shall be agreed between the relevant system operator and the power-generating facility owner.

 3. Type D power-generating modules shall fulfil the following requirements in relation to robustness: